 What is Stormwater?

 Stormwater is exactly what it sounds like.
 When it rains, or when snow melts, water that is not soaked into the ground may run off lawns or pavement and go directly into a storm drain, and then straight into a nearby river or creek.
 City Utilities is responsible for managing both stormwater quality and quantity and has been mandated by federal and state regulators to reduce the amount of pollution reaching the rivers.
 Pollution prevention involves a number of projects, including those outlined in the Long Term Control Plan for Combined Sewer Overflows, the associated Consent Decree and the Stormwater Quality Management Plan.

 Who Manages the Stormwater?

 City Utilities has responsibility for operating, maintaining, and improving an extensive system of open waterways and enclosed storm sewer lines.
 This system exists to collect the rainwater that runs off yards, roofs, streets, and parking lots, and to carry it away from neighborhoods to nearby rivers.
 Without a stormwater collection system, every rainstorm could turn into a flood.
 Thanks to the stormwater system, when Fort Wayne’s rivers flood, it is usually caused by runoff from areas upstream, not poor drainage within the City.

 The stormwater system contains more than 700 miles of sewer lines, ditches, open channel, and drains.
-It drains more than 68 square miles and serves approximately 88,000 residential and commercial customers inside the boundaries of Fort Wayne.
+It covers more than 92 square miles and serves approximately 88,000 residential and commercial customers inside the boundaries of Fort Wayne.